 Mentor-Connect works to develop and support potential, current, and former ATE program grantees.
 Mentor-Connect's online resources, webinars, and help desk are available to everyone.
 They offer one-on-one mentoring to small cohorts of ATE small grant applicants each year.
-To learn more, including how to apply to be a mentor, visit http://www.mentor-connect.org.
+To learn more, visit www.mentor-connect.org.